Chrysanthemum stone

 Chrysanthemum stone, sometimes called "flower stone," is a stone "flower" produced millions of years ago due to geological movement and natural formation in the rock.
 The stone's pattern resembles the chrysanthemum flower.
 The flower is milky white and grain is clear.

 Chrysanthemum stone is generally dark-gray or black, and does not contain radioactive elements, so it has a high collection value.
 Although the composition of chrysanthemum stone itself is not very rare, the formation is uncommon, so the stone is listed as a gem.

-Vancouver Island in British Columbia Canada, is a well known place to find Flower Stone, mainly on the east coast!
+Vancouver Island in British Columbia Canada, is a well known place to find Flower Stone, mainly on the east coast.
 It was once commercially mined on Texada island which is off the east coast of Vancouver Island, but there is now a moratorium on mining there, although rock hounds may still hand pick it.
 Walking on the beach at low tide on either island flower stone can be found, along with Dalasite and Red Jasper.

-The Basic Features
+The basic features

 The main component of chrysanthemum stone is Andalusite, so the basic components of the rock are very similar to that of Andalusite.
 The main component of the mineral is Al2SiO5 and it typically forms a rhombic crystal system with columnar crystals.
 The cross section is close to the regular quadrilateral, and bicrystals are rare.

 Chrysanthemum stone has a hard texture.
 The stone is dark-gray to black in color with naturally formed white chrysanthemum shaped crystals.
 The "chrysanthemum" part of the "flower" is a collection of crystalline minerals.
 Each "petal" is a rhombohedral crystal form.
 The mineral composition varies according to the variety.
 Chysanthemum stone from Liuyang City, Hunan Province is mainly calcite and chalcedony (quartz), some with ling strontium ore and lapis lazuli.

 Chrysanthemum stone carving is a unique handicraft in Liuyang City.
 Work is created from stone formed approximately 270 million years ago.
-Chrysanthemum stone is a non-renewable resource, so the value will only rise.

 The physical and chemical analysis

 Assay proved: chrysanthemum stone does not contain radioactive elements, so it is harmless to human body.
 The content of beneficial elements such as Fe, Zn, Ca and Se is high.
-It is the ideal collection of stone lovers.

 According to archaeological findings, about 200 million years ago, the hometown of chrysanthemum was still vast ocean and sea.
 Later, due to the changes of the earth, Liuyang in Hunan entered a period of recession and the sea water accumulated in low-lying places on the surface continued to evaporate.
 When the concentration of strontium sulfate in seawater increased to a certain extent, crystals are formed and gradually attached to the core of flint.
-At the same time- with the deposition of mud in the water and scattering of it in the strata- after 200 million years of evolution, today's chrysanthemum stone is finally formed.